 60ml of gum Arabic solution, one teaspoon of glycerin, one teaspoon of honey, and one drop of clove oil was decanted into a glass bottle and stirred well.

 One tablespoon of dry pigment was placed in the middle of a tempered glass palette.
 Many artists who make their own paint prefer the grinding surface to have a fine tooth, and this can be created by making a paste with medium grit carborundum powder and water, and grinding it into the surface with a muller until the surface is frosted.
-This helps you mill the pigment extremely finely.
+This helps you mull the pigment extremely finely.

 The pigment I used was Cobalt Cerulean Blue (PB36), one of my favourite pigments in watercolour because of its softly granulating properties.
 Using a palette knife, I made a well in the middle of the mound of pigment.
 With a pipette, I dropped 5ml of the pre-mixed binder into the well.